 If 2020 was the year that everyone went remote, 2021 will be the year that organizations adopt a hybrid workspace.
 Currently, most businesses are redefining their business & IT strategy to help their employees successfully transition to their post-pandemic setting.
-Here are some key recommendations to consider when planning your post-pandemic IT strategy.
+Here are some key recommendations to consider when planning your post-pandemic IT strategy with a hybrid work model.

 Recommendation #1: Focus on people, not locations